(What If They’re Too Short/Young?)

 HEIGHT AND WALT DISNEY WORLD

-The thumbnail (click to open; when open, click again to enlarge) shows height requirements for 14 rides, so that you can see exactly what your child will miss at the height you expect him or her to be when you attend Walt Disney World.
+The image shows height requirements for 17 rides, so that you can see exactly what your child will miss at the height you expect him or her to be when you attend Walt Disney World.

-These 14 rides include 8 of the 10 most popular rides at Walt Disney World.
+These 17 rides include most of the most popular rides at Walt Disney World.
 You’ll see that after 48 inches, the next key height is 44 inches.

 If your child is less than 48 inches, but at least 44 inches, at the time of your vacation, then your child will miss only two rides, and only one of these—Rock n’ Roller Coaster—is one of Walt Disney World’s ten most popular rides.

-However, if your child is less than 44 inches, then he or she will miss in addition Space Mountain, Mission: Space, and Expedition Everest–missing in total 4 of the 10 most popular rides.
+However, if your child is less than 44 inches, then he or she will miss in addition Flight of Passage, Space Mountain, Mission: Space, and Expedition Everest–three of these are among the most popular rides at Disney World.

 AGE AND WALT DISNEY WORLD